 What is Glaucoma?

-Glaucoma is the second most common cause of blindness.
-According to the WHO it affects 60 million people worldwide, with this figure predicted to exceed 100 million in 2020 due to an ageing population.
-It is an optic nerve disease mainly caused by an increase in pressure inside the eye, which results in a progressive loss of peripheral vision.
-Glaucoma does not produce any symptoms until the individual losses their vision, which is irreversible, although its advance can be prevented if detected early.
+Glaucoma is the second most common cause of blindness and affects 80 million people worldwide, with projections exceeding 180 million by 2060, due to population ageing and the increasing prevalence of myopia.
+It is a disease of the optic nerve, mainly caused by an increase in intraocular pressure, leading to a progressive loss of peripheral vision.
+The disease does not produce symptoms until vision loss occurs.
+This loss is irreversible, although its progression can be prevented if detected early.

 Glaucoma explained in first person